GluuFederation/gluu-gateway/gluu-oauth2-client-auth/README.md

 ### Verify that your API is protected by gluu-oauth2-client-auth

-You need to pass token as per your authentication mode(oauth_mode, uma_mode and mix_mode).
+You need to pass token as per your authentication mode(oauth_mode, uma_mode, and mix_mode).
 In oauth_mode and mix_mode, you need to pass oauth2 access token and in uma_mode, you need to RPT token.

 ```
 $ curl -X GET \
     http://localhost:8000/your_api_endpoint \
-    -H 'authorization: Bearer QCFBQUU2LjZCMzAuMTU5Ny5CMzJDITAwMDEhMEY2Ny5DMzQ4ITAwMDghQTkwNi5DRDgwLjg1QTkuNzZEQzpiYTEzZTZjMy00M2M3LTRmODQtYmI5NC0zYzdmNzQwNGJjNWY=' \
+    -H 'authorization: Bearer 481aa800-5282-4d6c-8001-7dcdf37031eb' \
     -H 'host: your.api.server.com'
 ```

-If your toke is not valid or time expired then you failer message.
+If your toke is not valid or time expired then you will get failed message.

 ```
-{"message":"Unauthorized"}
+HTTP/1.1 401 Unauthorized
+{
+    "message": "Unauthorized"
+}
 ```

 ### Verify that your API can be accessed with valid basic token